SiriDB/siridb-http/README.md

 The response for a refresh token is similar to a get-token request.

 ### Query
-The `/query` uri can be used for querying a SiriDB cluster.
-SiriDB HTTP supports multiple formats which can be requested be setting the `Content-Type` in a header.
+The `/query` uri can be used for querying SiriDB.
+SiriDB HTTP supports multiple formats which can be used by setting the `Content-Type` in a header.

 #### JSON
 Content-Type: application/json